1994 LEAF LIMITED BASEBALL CARDS VALUE

 Condition is the most important determinant of value for any vintage card.
 Due to the premium stock and photography Leaf used for their Limited sets, mint condition examples in which the surfaces and corners remain sharp with no signs of wear fetch the highest prices.
 Even top rookie cards or starring veterans may only be worth a few dollars in worn, damaged condition.
 Mint cards often sell for 3-5 times as much as their worn counterparts.
 PSA and BGS are the leading professional grading services which provide secure holders to authenticate condition – a PSA 10 Gem Mint or BGS 9.5+ Black Label card commands the most on the resale market.

-Read also: WHAT ARE JUNK WAX BASEBALL CARDS
+Read also: BEST BASEBALL CARDS IN 1990

 Player selection also impacts value tremendously.
 Rookie cards and stars of the era tend to carry the highest price tags.
 For 1994 Leaf Limited, the short printed Ken Griffey Jr. and Frank Thomas rookie cards are considered the crown jewels of the set, routinely bringing hundreds to over a thousand dollars in mint condition from serious collectors.
 Other notable rookie cards that can fetch $50-$200 depending on the player and grade include Pedro Martinez, Nomar Garciaparra, Todd Helton, and Jason Varitek.
 Derek Jeter, Jeff Bagwell, Sammy Sosa, Cal Ripken Jr., and Tony Gwynn cards also hold value well as stars of the time period.